Universal trade-off structure between symmetry, irreversibility, and quantum coherence in quantum processes: Results

 Our results also provide helpful insights into how the symmetry of black hole dynamics affects the recovery of information from black holes.
-To be concrete, we present a rigorous lower bound on how many of the $m$ bits of classical information string cannot be recovered in an information recovery protocol from a black hole with the energy conservation law.
+In particular, we present a rigorous lower bound on how many of the $m$ bits of classical information string cannot be recovered in an information recovery protocol from a black hole with the energy conservation law.

-We first review the background.
-In black hole physics, black holes and Hawking radiation from the black holes are often regarded as quantum many-body systems, and it has been analyzed how much information thrown into a black hole can be recovered from Hawking radiation.
-One of the pioneering studies is the Hayden-Preskill thought experiment \cite{HP}.
-In the thought experiment, one considers the situation in which Alice throws a quantum system $A$ (her ``diary" in the original paper) into a quantum black hole $B$ (Figure \ref{HPmodel_main}).
-And another person, Bob, tries to recover the diary's contents from the Hawking radiation from the black hole.
-Then, we assume the following three basic assumptions.
-First, the black hole is old enough, and thus there is a quantum system $R_B$ corresponding to the early Hawking radiation that is maximally entangled with the black hole.
-To decode Alice's diary contents, Bob can use not only the Hawking radiation $A'$ after Alice throw her diary but also the early radiation $R_B$.
-Second, each system is described as qubits.
+We first review the Hayden-Preskill thought experiment \cite{HP}.
+In the thought experiment, one considers the situation in which Alice throws a quantum system $A$ (her ``diary" in the original paper) into a quantum black hole $B$ (\HT{Fig.} \ref{HPmodel_main}).
+Another person, Bob, tries to recover the diary's contents from the Hawking radiation from the black hole.
+Then, we assume the following two basic assumptions.
+First, the black hole radiation is described by the random unitary model introduced in Ref. \cite{Page1993}, which is widely accepted based on pieces of evidence from string theory and Ads/CFT correspondence (for details, see a review \cite{BH_review}).
+Namely, each system is described as qubits, and the dynamics of the black hole is described as a typical Haar random unitary $U$.
+Second, the black hole is old enough, and thus there is a quantum system $R_B$ corresponding to the early Hawking radiation that is maximally entangled with the black hole.
+To decode Alice's diary contents, Bob can use not only the Hawking radiation $A'$ after Alice throws her diary but also the early radiation $R_B$.
 We refer to the numbers of qubits of $A$, $A'$, and $B$ as $k$, $l$, and $N$, respectively.
-Third, the dynamics of the black hole is the Haar random unitary $U$.
-These assumptions, especially the second and third, are pretty strong but widely accepted today.